Bengbu: History

 In ancient times, the Dongyi peoples inhabited this area and were collectively known as the Huaiyi after the Huai River.
 During the late Western Zhou Period and the early Spring and Autumn period, the Dongyi became increasingly sinicized.
 During the late Spring and Autumn period, the once-powerful Dongyi state of Xu was pressured from all directions and destroyed through a series of wars with its neighbors, such as the Chu State and the Wu State.
 Another Dongyi State was the small Zhongli State, which was a part of the Huaiyi Confederation led by the State of Xu.
 Tombs belonging to the royalty of the Zhongli State were discovered in excavations between 2005 and 2008 near Fengyang.
 Eventually, the Huaiyi peoples were assimilated.

 Bengbu has always been a hub of water and land communications in Anhui province, and a major distribution centre for the Huai basin.

 In 1948, during the Chinese Civil War, the Communist People's Liberation Army won a decisive victory over Chiang Kai-shek's Nationalist (KMT) forces near Bengbu, in the Huaihai Campaign.

 Economy

 Industry

 Bengbu is now a famous food city in Anhui province.
 Food-related industries account for 44% of the city's industrial production.
 The city's other industries include engineering works, textiles, glass making, chemicals, and electronics.
 The light textile holds an important position in the industrial structure.
+Bengbu is the only city in China that can produce a full range of glass required for the display industry.
+The world's thinnest 0.12 mm ultra-thin touch glass and 30-micron flexible foldable glass (UTG) used in foldable screen phones are both mass-produced here.